End of Silence (Red album): Critical reception

+John DiBiase of Jesus Freak Hideout gave the album 3 out of 5 stars, saying: " The band oozes talent and promise despite its formula, but just seems held back by the ever popular trend in Christian music to emulate the mainstream success stories.
+Could Red stretch their wings beyond the confines of familiarity?
+While End Of Silence isn't all that it could be, it still isn't bad for what it is."

 Accolades

 In 2007, the album won a Dove Award for Rock Album of the Year at the 38th GMA Dove Awards.
 It was also nominated for a Grammy for Best Rock or Rap Gospel Album at the 49th Grammy Awards.
 RIAA has certified "Breathe Into Me" Gold.

 Track listing

 Personnel

 End of Silence album personnel as listed on AllMusic.